dieruiqu/Tanh-x-Verilog/README.md

 in this way the hardware resources are also relaxed.
 Modules "regions" and "linear_out" implement the saturation and linear regions of Tanh(x).

+# Files
+- core.v: drives all the logic for the hyperbolic region.
+Implements a interpolator core with 2 ROMS of 1024 addresses.
+- pipe_signals.v: contains all the necessary delays to synchronize the pipelined design.
+- fixed32_to_fp32: module used to manage the conversion between Fixed Point and IEEE-754.
+- linear_out.v and regions.v: thismodules calculate the output when the input value is in the saturation or lineal region.

 # ModelSim simulation
 The simulation of the Tanh(x) in the hyperbolic region is swhows in the following image: